Gaziantep Tram: History

 In 2006, the Gaziantep Metropolitan Municipality's leadership announced that a tram network would be constructed in the city.
 Gaziantep has seen rapid population growth in recent decades and it was determined that a formal rail mass transit system would need to be designed and constructed in order to address vehicle traffic congestion.
 The tram was built in three phases now consisting of three unique lines.
 The first line was between Gar Gaziantep Railway Station and Burç Junction.
 Construction began on this line in 2008 and was completed in 2011.
 The first phase of the tram was 9.5 km.

 Phase Two of the tram system entailed the construction of a 5.5 km line between Gaziantep University and Akkent.
 Construction of the second phase of the tram system began in June 2011 and completed in September 2012.

 The third stage of the tram network extended from the city center to the western suburban district of İbrahimli.
 Construction of Line Three began in 2013 and was opened to the public in March 2014.
 The system was restructured in 2016 to comprise three operational lines.
 The tram system is operated by Gaziantep Transportation A.Ş.

 Gaziantep was the site of a 7.8 earthquake on the morning of February 6, 2023.
 The incident caused severe damage to the city and killed 3,273 residents.
 Tram service was suspended between February 6, 2023 and February 10, 2023.
-Service on all three lines along with public buses on February 10, 2023 with the government announcing all lines would be free to riders until February 27, 2023.
+Service on all three lines along with public buses resumed February 10, 2023 with the government announcing all lines would be free to riders until February 27, 2023.